 In scenarios where you want to work on WaveMaker apps and use IDE for editing Java code, synchronizing the two can be a challenge.

-In this post, we introduce a Maven plugin - Studio WorkSpace Sync Plugin, which syncs project changes between WaveMaker and IDE on your local machine.
-Topics covered are:
+In this post, we will introduce a Maven plugin - wavemaker-workspace Plugin, which updates project changes between WaveMaker and IDE on your local machine.

 When working on a project using an IDE, earlier you had to export the project from WaveMaker, import into IDE, make changes, build and re-import the project into WaveMaker (see here for details).
 This was a time-taking and tedious process.

-Git has to be installed on your local machine where you want to run this plugin.
+Git has to be installed on your local machine.

 How to use this plugin